Wednesday, July 25, 2012

 I did my own simple painting of the hand prints of the grandchildren and some words from the Bible I need to remember.

-The art work is simple but colorful and makes me smile.
 The children's tools were in Tom's barn and I also grab a chair that was being pooped on by the birds.
 The wooden crate on the wall will house my gardening books.
 The place is taking on my vision.

 The outside is very welcoming with gifts from the grands and their parents.